DeflatedPickle/uwu/README.md

 ---

 ### Classes
-Classes, like functions, should always have a docstring to describe it and what it's used for.
+Classes, like functions, should always have a docstring to describe it and what it's used for, if the source is open, even if the class is private or package-private.
 They should be named with each new word starting with an uppercase letter, with the rest of the word being lowercase.
 If the class is public, it must provide a public constructor.
 ```kotlin
 /**